Mihály Károlyi

-Count Mihály Ádám György Miklós Károlyi de Nagykároly (gróf nagykárolyi Károlyi Mihály Ádám György Miklós; Michael Adam George Nicholas Károlyi; or in short simple form: Michael Károlyi; 4 March 1875 – 19 March 1955) was a Hungarian politician who served as a leader of the short-lived and unrecognized First Hungarian Republic from 1918 to 1919.
+Count Mihály Ádám György Miklós Károlyi de Nagykároly (gróf nagykárolyi Károlyi Mihály Ádám György Miklós; Michael Adam George Nicholas Károlyi; 4 March 1875 – 19 March 1955) was a Hungarian politician who served as a leader of the short-lived and unrecognized First Hungarian Republic from 1918 to 1919.
 He served as prime minister between 1 and 16 November 1918 and as president between 16 November 1918 and 21 March 1919.

-The assessment of his political activities is strikingly contradictory, although there is a general consensus that he was a weak and unsuccessful leader.
-Beyond this, during the Horthy era, he was identified as one of the main causes of Treaty of Trianon and officially sentenced as a traitor by the legal court.
-Conversely, according to the political left, he was respected as a statesman who recognized that the culpable war policies of the leaders of the Monarchy were leading Hungary into the disaster of World War I, and he attempted, in his own way, to counteract this.
-These contradictions in his evaluation still continue to resonate among various political factions of Hungarian domestic political life even in the early 21st century.

-His half-brother, Count József Károlyi (1884–1934), was the head of Fejér County, a member of parliament, and one of the prominent legitimist politicians of the Horthy era.
-When he learned that Mihály Károlyi had become prime minister as a result of the 1918 Aster Revolution, Count József Károlyi resigned from his position and became one of the most aggressive critics and opponents of Mihály Károlyi's government, as he considered Mihály intellectually unfit for a leadership role.

 Early life and career

 Mihály Károlyi in Franzensbad around 1887.

 Early life

 The Károlyi family were an illustrious, extremely wealthy, Catholic aristocratic family who had played an important role in Hungarian society since the 17th century.
 His parents were cousins: his father was Count Gyula (Julius) Károlyi (1837 - 1890), his mother was Countess Georgine Károlyi.

 Mihály Károlyi was born on March 4, 1875, in the Károlyi Palace in the aristocratic palace district of Pest.
-Károlyi's parents were cousins, and he was born with a cleft lip and cleft palate, which deeply determined his entire childhood and personality development.
+He was born with a cleft lip and cleft palate, which deeply determined his entire childhood and personality development.
 His mother died early from tuberculosis and his father soon remarried.
 His father considered Mihály unsuitable for a more serious career, because of his speech disorder.
-Due to his cleft lip and cleft palate, the young Mihály was often mocked and humiliated during his childhood by his cousins and other relatives of similar age, despite the power and wealth of his family, which influenced his subsequent vanity, ambition and desire for power.
+However, when he was 14, a successful operation enabled him to eventually speak normally.